grahamcarman/docs/astro/authorize-deployments-to-your-cloud.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When you create an Airflow connection from a Deployment to access your cloud services running in AWS or GCP, Airflow uses the connection details to access those services.
-Typically, you use a user and an associated credential in the form of a username/password, an API token or a service account key to authenticate using an Airflow connection.
-This user should be authorized to access your cloud services for the Airflow connection to succeed.
+When you create an Airflow connection from a Deployment to access cloud resources in AWS or GCP, Airflow uses your connection details to access those services.
+You can add credentials to your Airflow connections to authenticate, but it can be risky to add secrets like passwords or API keys to your Airflow environment.

-To avoid adding secrets like a password or an API token to your Airflow connection, you can directly authorize your Astro Deployment to access your cloud services using workload identity.
+To avoid adding secrets to your Airflow connection, you can directly authorize your Astro Deployment to access cloud services using workload identity.
 Astronomer recommends using a workload identity in most cases to improve security and avoid managing credentials across your Deployments.
-You can still utilize any of the methods explained in the section [Manage your Airflow connections and variables](manage-connections-variables.md) to handle your connections.
+If you have less strict security requirements, you can still use any of the methods described in [Airflow connection guides](https://docs.astronomer.io/learn/category/airflow-connections) to manage your connection authorization.

 This guide explains how to authorize your Deployment to a cloud using workload identity.
-For each Deployment, you'll have to:
+For each Deployment, you will:

 - Authorize your Deployment to your cloud services.
 - Create an Airflow connection to access your cloud services.